fakela/fakela.github.io/docs/tutorial-basics/how-to-guide.md

 Welcome to my How-to Guide Documentation portfolio section!
 As a technical writer, I specialize in creating clear and concise step-by-step guides that assist users in performing specific tasks.
 Below is an example of my work in this category:

----
-sidebar_position: 7
-sidebar_label: How-to Guides
----

-# How-to Guide Documentation Sample

-Welcome to my How-to Guide Documentation portfolio section!
-As a technical writer, I specialize in creating clear and concise step-by-step guides that assist users in performing specific tasks.
-Below is an example of my work in this category:

 ### Project: Setting Up a Widget with WidgetPro